-Cats keeping their owners awake on a night seems to be a relatively common complaint.
-So this article hopes to address how you can go about changing your cat’s sleeping habits so that you are all in sync.
+A common complaint among cat lovers is that their cats keep them awake on a night.
+We hope to address how you can change your cat’s sleeping habits so that you are all in sync.

 The cat’s sleep cycle:

 It is important to understand that cats are naturally crepuscular, meaning they are most active at dusk and dawn.
 Humans are diurnal, meaning we typically are awake during the daytime and sleep at night.
 The aim is to re-train your cat to follow a similar sleep pattern to you.

 What can I do to re-train my cat to sleep through the night?

 Immediately after playing with your cat, feed him a high protein meal.
 This mimics what happens in the wild.
 Ie: stalking, hunting, killing and eating the prey.